kathesch/JuliaTutorial.jl/docs/src/index.md

     1.167 ns (0 allocations: 0 bytes)
     ```

     BenchmarkTools.jl also allows you to profile code with `@benchmark`.
 Here `@benchmark` runs code repeatedly and collects statistics on its performance.
-We can chain macros together, so lets add `@time` to check how long it to took get these statistics.
+We can chain macros together, so lets add `@time` to check how long it to took get these statistics (you can see the `@time` result at the top).

     ```julia
     >julia @time @benchmark plot(sin)